-The rear seat is okay for two people, with 35.2 inches of legroom, about average against its competition: same as the BMW 3 Series, but two inches less than the Buick Regal (which makes it on a wheelbase that's three inches less than the Audi).
+The rear seat is okay for two people, with 35.2 inches of legroom, about average against its BMW competition but two inches less than the Buick Regal (which makes it on a wheelbase that's three inches less than the Audi's).
 The floor hump in the center will keep an adult from riding there, but kids can endure it.
 The rest of the time, a good center armrest folds down with cupholders and storage.
 A nice touch is LED footwell lights.
 The rear headrests don't get in the way of the driver's rear visibility in the mirror.

-Trunk space is 12.4 cubic feet, about the same as the BMW 3 Series, but less than the Regal's 14.2 cubic feet, and way less than the Sonata's 16.4 cubic feet.
+Trunk space is 12.4 cubic feet, versus the Regal's 14.2 cubic feet, and way less than the Sonata's 16.4 cubic feet.
 But with the rear seats folded, you get a vast 34 cubic feet.

-We got a lot of good seat time in Colorado, including one high-speed blast for 100 miles to the airport, during which the 2.0-liter turbocharged engine really showed its silky stuff.
-It's long been the smoothest and best 2.0-liter out there; although recently we came away from a week-long test of the Hyundai Sonata, and were blown away by how smooth and fast its own available 2.0-liter turbo is.
-The Hyundai engine makes 274 horsepower, compared to the Audi's 211 hp.
-The Audi engine is praised for its torque, 258 foot-pounds, but even there, the Hyundai delivers 269.
-Korean engineers challenging the German kingpins, we love it.
+During a long high-speed blast, the 2.0-liter turbocharged engine really showed its silky stuff.
+It's long been the smoothest and best 2.0-liter out there, although we were blown away by how smooth and fast Hyundai's available 2.0-liter turbo is, for the Sonata.
+The Hyundai turbo makes 274 horsepower, compared to the Audi's 220 horsepower.
+The Audi engine is praised for its torque, 258 foot-pounds, but even there, the Hyundai delivers 269 foot-pounds.

-However the exceptional thing about the A4 is that the torque range is so broad, so you have acceleration any time.
-Zero to 60 is reached in 6.7 seconds with the manual transmission, 6.4 seconds with the Tiptronic.
+However, the exceptional thing about the A4 engine is its broad torque range, so you have acceleration any time at any speed.
+Zero to 60 mph is reached in 6.7 seconds with the manual transmission, 6.4 seconds with the Tiptronic.

-We loved driving it with the 6-speed manual transmission the most, especially since redline is way up there at about 6500 rpm.
-It's so very easy to transform the ordinary A4 into a way fun sporty sedan, by opting for quattro with the manual transmission.
+We loved driving the A4 with the 6-speed manual transmission the most, especially since redline is way up there at about 6500 rpm.
+It's so easy to transform the ordinary A4 into a way fun sporty sedan, by opting for quattro with the manual transmission.
 Shifting is precise and pleasurable.
 The clutch is easy.
-Starting on a hill, the brakes are held on while you your foot from the brake to gas pedal, so even novices can manage an uphill start.
+Starting on a hill, the brakes are held on while you move your foot from the brake to gas pedal, so even novices can manage an uphill start.

 Not that the Tiptronic 8-speed automatic isn't a brilliant transmission.
 It's fast-shifting and obedient, with rev-matching downshifting.
-Sixth gear is the direct drive (1:1 ratio), so 7th and 8th gears are for high speeds and fuel mileage, so when you're working the transmission with the paddles in the twisties, you really only use maybe 2nd through 5th.
+Sixth gear is the direct drive (1:1 ratio), so 7th and 8th gears are for high speeds and fuel mileage; so when you're working the transmission with the paddles in the twisties, you really only use maybe 2nd through 5th.
 In Sport mode it will take hard downshifts, and won't change gears unless you ask it to.
-We hit the mountainous curves in Colorado, and loved driving the A4 like that.

 The brakes were up to the task, as well.
 We like the feel of the pedal, which didn't soften during aggressive downhill applications.
 Well, not much.
 Discs are ventilated in front but not in rear.

 Meanwhile, the mundane CVT continuously variable transmission in the front-wheel-drive 2.0T feels different.
 Engine speed matches how hard you're pushing the gas pedal, rather than how fast the car is going, so it feels like a car with a manual transmission whose clutch is slipping.
-Buyers resist this weirdness so carmakers have been fixing it with a Sport mode that allows the CVT to shift in steps.
-There are eight of them with the A4's CVT, which you shift through with the shift lever or paddles, and it all feels fine.
+Some buyers resist this weirdness, so carmakers have been fixing it with a Sport mode that allows the CVT to shift in steps.
+There are eight of them with the A4's CVT, which you can shift through with the shift lever or paddles, and it all feels fine.

-There's an optional sport suspension, making the firm but never stiff, and raising the fun quotient.
-At the highest level, the Drive Select system with dynamic steering and variable damping that calculates shock rates 1000 times/second gives the widest spectrum of ride and handling.
+The optional sport suspension makes the ride firm but never stiff, and raises the fun quotient.
+At the highest level, the Drive Select system with dynamic steering and variable damping, which calculates shock rates 1000 times/second, gives the widest spectrum of ride and handling.

-The Audi S4 is another animal.
-It's powered by a supercharged 3.0-liter V6 producing 333 horsepower and 325 pound-feet of torque, mated to a standard 6-speed manual transmission or available 7-speed S tronic twin-clutch transmission, which uses dual input shafts and dual clutch packs to execute computer-controlled gear changes in just .2 seconds.
+Audi S4 is another animal.
+It's powered by a supercharged 3.0-liter V6 producing 333 horsepower and 325 pound-feet of torque, mated to a standard 6-speed manual transmission or available 7-speed S tronic twin-clutch transmission, which uses dual input shafts and dual clutch packs to execute computer-controlled gear changes in just 0.2 second.

 The Audi A4 sedan is proven.
 Its drivetrain is beyond reproach, especially the engine and quattro all-wheel drive, while its styling is smooth and interior high quality, especially for the price.
-It's led the premium compact sedan class for a long time, although there are some new challengers that top the A4 in some areas, for example the Buick Regal and Hyundai Sonata.
+The A4 has been a top choice among premium compact sedans, but there are new challengers, the Buick Regal and Hyundai Sonata, that top the A4 in some areas.

 Sam Moses filed this NewCarTestDrive.com report after his test drive of the A4 models in Colorado.